KevinCarr42/rule-based-translation/README.md

 ### Token Selection Strategy
 - **SITE**: Identical spelling in English and French
 - **NOMENCLATURE**: Identical spelling in both languages
 - **TAXON**: Identical spelling in both languages
 - **ACRONYM**: Commonly borrowed word in French, `ACRONYM0001` is unlikely to be translated to `ACRONYME0001`

 ### Error Prevention
 - Pre-replacement validation ensures all tokens are accounted for
-- Automatic fallback to standard translation if token integrity is compromised

-### Fine-Tuning
-- This fine-tuning was used to train models to properly handle translation tokens
-- Models were trained to treat the translation tokens with the correct context, and as the correct part-of-speech.
+- If token validation fails, translations are repeated under various configurations
+- If all configurations fail token validation, the translation model uses a fallback of translation without token replacement

 ## Outcomes

 The rule-based system successfully preserves critical scientific terminology while maintaining translation quality.
-Additional fine-tuning on token-aware datasets reduced translation errors by approximately 50%, though some edge cases remain.
 The system provides a robust foundation for consistent, accurate scientific translation.

 ## All Phases